lemlac/mulem/docs/reference.md

 	raise MyError("error message")
 ```

 `raise` can also be used outside of a `try` block to return out of the function with an exception value.
-The function must return an result type `type!`.
+The function must return a result type `type!`.
 If an except type is also declared `type!except`, then the type passed to `raise` must match.

 #### `return`